How is Zeffy free?

 • Do not allow your organization's activities to influence legislation.

-• Avoid earning UBI through your nonprofit.
+• Avoid earning UBI through your nonprofit organization.

 6. Collect Donations